One Part Woman: Plot

 Kali and Ponna are a couple living in Tamil Nadu.
 Despite having been married for 12 years, they are unable to conceive a child.
 Their childlessness becomes a source of constant taunts from family members and fellow villagers, who variously attribute it to family curses, God's wrath, or their ancestors' ill behavior.
 Desperate, the couple try several remedies, prayers and offerings but to no avail.
 Kali is often encouraged to have a second wife, an idea he considers but ultimately rejects.
-As a last resort, their families put forward the suggestion that Ponnu go to the chariot festival of the androgynous god Ardhanarishvara, where on the 14th day, societal taboo relating to extramarital sex is relaxed and consenting men and women may sleep together.
-Kali is repulsed by the idea but brings up the subject with Ponnu, who responds by saying she would go if he wished so.
+As a last resort, their families put forward the suggestion that Ponna go to the chariot festival of the androgynous god Ardhanarishvara, where on the 18th day, societal taboo relating to extramarital sex is relaxed and consenting men and women may sleep together.
+Kali is repulsed by the idea but brings up the subject with Ponna, who responds by saying she would go if he wished so.
 Kali feels betrayed by her reaction and eventually grows colder to her.
 The following year, Ponnu's family takes matters into their own hands by luring Kali out of the house, while convincing her that he has given his consent for her to go to the festival.
 She does so and finds a man she considers "a god" to impregnate her.
-Meanwhile, Kali returns home to find Ponnu gone, leading him to breakdown and curse Ponnu.
+Meanwhile, Kali returns home to find Ponna gone, leading him to breakdown and curse Ponna.